YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/><br/>

 ### Factual data - General:
-This is straightforward - we refer to pieces of data that are mere facts.
+This is straightforward - it's just pieces of data that are mere facts.
 #### Examples:

 * Historical